 - Follow AP style; abide by correct grammar, spelling, punctuation; use full sentences.

-- Tweet key informations about the event/activity: Who, when, where, what, why, how.
-Need to have background information based on research/interview.
+- Tweet key information about the event/activity: Who, when, where, what, why, how.
+Need to have background information based on prior research and on-site interview.

 - Attribution: For important/interesting comments or statements, name the source.

-- Conduct interviews; tweet photo and quote of one participant and one organizer.
+- Conduct interviews; tweet photo and quote of at least one participant and one organizer.

 - When tweeting photos, include a caption that follows caption-writing guidelines: